 Infrastructure improvements needed for the station, such as the new electrical substation, could lead to additional commercial and industrial development in the area.

 Natural gas enables renewable energy

-By 2021 we project that approximately 30 percent of the energy our customers use will come from renewables.
+By 2022 we project that approximately 30% of the energy our customers use will come from renewables.
 But, because the sun doesn’t always shine and the wind doesn’t always blow, we need safe, reliable, and affordable dispatchable generation fuel sources—such as natural gas.
 Astoria Station will allow us to keep the lights on when we’re unable to harness the sun or wind to generate energy.

 On August 28, 2017, we held a voluntary public open house in Astoria, South Dakota.